Fujifilm X-T100 vs Sony HX400V

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the X-T100 and the HX400V are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the HX400V does not have a direct predecessor.
+The HX400V is a recent model that features in the current product line-up of Sony.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So how do things add up?
 Is the Fujifilm X-T100 better than the Sony HX400V or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.